drforr/Perl-Mogrify/README.md

 at some points I'm forced to violate PPI encapsulation, for instance changing brace styles or a heredoc's marker.

+Something else to keep in mind as you're creating tests is that the expression you're looking for won't always begin at the start of a L<PPI::Statement>.
+As a trivial example, C<$x++> may occur at the end of a long statement, such as C<1 if $x++>.
+So, when creating your test suites be sure that at least a few of your test cases don't begin precisely at the statement boundary.

 Feel free to send me a pull request on GitHub if you've developed a module and want it integrated.